Beginners Improv Exercises

 Here’s some other resources that are great for improv exercises:

-Our next Beginners Improv Courses start next month.
+Our next Beginners Improv Courses start next month in London.

-If you’re doing our beginners course and want to do more after the course the next step is our Level 2 Performance Improv Course which starts soon.
+If you’re doing our beginners course and want to do more after the course the next step is our Level 2 Performance Improv Course which also starts next month.

-If you want to see improv in action come see a show at Hoopla’s improv comedy club.
+If you want to see improv in action come see a show at Hoopla’s improv comedy club in London.